 Because of her own sensitivities to Western pharmaceuticals and medical practices, Amy became increasingly fascinated with alternative modalities of healing when she was faced with her own personal health challenges.
-Amy fell in love with Chinese Medicine and it became an integral part of her healing process.
-This ultimately led her to switch careers and follow her true passion so she could share this incredible medicine with others and help them heal as well.
+Traditional Chinese Medicine and nutrition/lifestyle modifications became an integral part of her healing process.
+This ultimately led her to shift careers and follow her passion to help others heal as well.

 The philosophy behind Chinese and Functional Medicine involves discovering and treating the "root", or cause of a person's dis-ease, rather than just easing symptoms.
 Amy takes into consideration an individual's diet, lifestyle, stress level, exposure to trauma and stress, and thorough medical history to diagnose and treat the patient accordingly.
 The goal during treatment is not just to address the acute issue, but to help improve a patient's overall quality of life.
 Amy believes in using a strong integrative approach of Eastern and Western medicine when necessary.
 She is a firm believer in the "it takes a village" mentality -not just in raising children, but in healing our bodies as well!